Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/README.md

  this is the visual spacial physical choreographical mnemonical system; temple∘/sanskrit|vedanga|../ #kata i now accept arabic digits are schwa deletion of hindu numerals, nor do i care for corrections beyond myself (did i ever? who wants to know me anyway; i sin c̄out axe); reading reality like a /memory|song|book|mover|../, while pussies climb my ladder(s) c̄ their /(split|cryptic|sandy?witch|..)tongues?/, and arseholes get what they /recursnake|hate|deserve|(free)will|want|../
-"reading" (den) is a good compound learning style; (dancing) /mudra(s|ḥ)??(express)?/ = compound interest
+"reading" (den) is a good compound learning style; (dancing) /mudra(s|ḥ)??(express)?/ = compound interest rāvaṇa; preloading, or not to preload? the tongue' retroflection

 prabhupada; turns out mccomas is a scottish name they say h'was from india; i think i still have monkey magic on vhs, but no player (yet)